puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 **GROUP OBJECT CLASS**

-The name of the class that represents groups.
+The name of an object class that all groups have.

 **GROUP MEMBERSHIP FIELD**